willsmillie/portfolio/docs/index.md

 Some things I'm proud of

-- Designed and implemented a Digital Rights Management (DRM) & Payment Processor resulting upwards 30,000 units sold
+- Designed and implemented a DRM (Digital Rights Management) & Payment Processor resulting in upwards of 30,000 units sold
-- Implemented a feature allowing for two devices synchronize playback to within 200ms
+- Implemented an algorithm to synchronize audio-playback across devices to within 200ms

 ## :mag: Interests

 Some things I like to follow

+- Clean Architecture
 - Emerging Technologies
 - Info-Sec
 - Fin-tech